Nantiee/mon-savon-local/README.md

 - 🔥 Snippets — A collection of useful snippets for React, Next & Storybook.

 ## How to run
-This project assumes you have [`yarn`](https://yarnpkg.com/getting-started/install) installed.
+This project assumes you have [`pnpm`](https://pnpm.io/installation) installed.

 Commands:
-- `yarn dev` launch dev server.
+- `pnpm dev` launch dev server.
-- `yarn build` build next for production
+- `pnpm build` build next for production
-- `yarn start` start NextJS with the production build
+- `pnpm start` start NextJS with the production build
-- `yarn link` run ESLint and Stylelint with `--fix`.
+- `pnpm link` run ESLint and Stylelint with `--fix`.
-- `yarn storybook` launch storybook dev server.
+- `pnpm storybook` launch storybook dev server.
-- `yarn build:storybook` build storybook for production.
+- `pnpm build:storybook` build storybook for production.
-- `yarn build:css-vars` build variables.css from the design tokens
+- `pnpm build:css-vars` build variables.css from the design tokens
-- `yarn build:icons` Generate icon components from svg's
+- `pnpm build:icons` Generate icon components from svg's

-The `prepapre` script ensures git hooks are setup and is automagically run everytime you run `yarn`.
+The `prepapre` script ensures git hooks are setup and is automagically run everytime you run `pnpm install`.
 Check [husky section](#🐶-husky) for more details.

 ## Features Details